Michigan Department of Health and Human Services

 The Michigan Department of Health and Human Services (MDHHS) is a principal department of state of Michigan, headquartered in Lansing, that provides public assistance, child and family welfare services, and oversees health policy and management.

 Additionally, the MDHHS oversees Michigan's child and adult protective services, foster care, adoptions, juvenile justice, domestic violence, and child support programs.
 The MDHHS also licenses adult foster care, child day care and child welfare facilities.

 History

 In April 2015, the Department of Human Services (DHS) was merged with the Department of Community Health (DCH) to create the Department of Health and Human Services.

 Department of Human Services

-The Department of Human Services was created in 1965 as a principal department with the name of "Department of Social Services".
-Renamed in 1995 to "Family Independence Agency", the department was once again renamed in 2004 to indicate its status as a principal department as the "Department of Human Services".
+Initially called the Department of Social Services, DHS was created in 1965 and went through several rounds of name changes until 2004, when it was renamed to the Department of Human Services.

 In August 2007, Governor Jennifer Granholm named Ismael Ahmed to replace Marianne Udow as department director effective September 10, 2007.

 100 employees were laid off due to budget cuts in January 2015.

+In January 2021, Governor Whitmer named Elizabeth Hertel as department director.
+Hertel was serving as the Chief Deputy of Administration at MDHHS from 2019 until she was appointed as Director.